-The Setiawangsa LRT station is an elevated rapid transit station in northern Kuala Lumpur, Malaysia, forming part of the Kelana Jaya Line.
+The Setiawangsa station is an elevated LRT station in northern Kuala Lumpur, Malaysia, forming part of the Kelana Jaya Line LRT.

 The station was opened on June 1, 1999, as part of the line’s second segment encompassing 12 stations between Masjid Jamek station and Gombak station (not including Sri Rampai station) and an underground line.